Syncleus/GRAIL-core/README.md

 * **Furnace** - Graph analysis utilities
 * **Frames** - An object-to-graph mapping similar to ORM for relational databases
-* **Pipes** - A data-flow framework for splitting, merging, filtering, and transforming of data.
+* **Pipes** - A data-flow framework for splitting, merging, filtering, and transforming of data
 * **Gremlin** - A graph query language
 * **Blueprints** - A standard graph API